yan6pz/MovieManiacs/README.md

 and execute CRUD operations to the database.

 Another API (MovieManiacs.Notifier) is used for sending and scheduling notifications via <b>smtp.gmail</b> service.
 It uses WCFDataProvider to iterate with the database.

+<h4>Hosting in IIS</h4>
+The WCF and the Notifier should be hosted as new Websites with application pools identity: NetworkService.
+Also if you do not have sql server login with <b>NT AUTHORITY\NETWORK SERVICE</b> you should create one with usermapping property of the database you use set to db owner.
+The WebUI(angular based site) and the Web API(REST) should be hosted with app pool identity set to ApplicationPoolIdentity(the default one).
+All of the four websites shoul be configured to use .NetFramework 4.0.